MicrosoftDocs/biztalk-docs/biztalk/core/processing-multi-part-messages-with-the-pop3-adapter.md

 ---
 description: "Learn more about: Processing Multi Part Messages with the POP3 Adapter"
-title: "Processing Multi Part Messages with the POP3 Adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Processing Multi Part Messages with the POP3 Adapter" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 56ad041f-f155-4c1c-ab87-1405c80d9b68
-caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Processing Multi Part Messages with the POP3 Adapter
 The POP3 Adapter can process MIME-encoded messages that conform to the IETF standards documented in [RFC 2045](https://go.microsoft.com/fwlink/?LinkId=58810), [RFC 2046](https://go.microsoft.com/fwlink/?LinkId=58811), and [RFC 2047](https://go.microsoft.com/fwlink/?LinkId=58812).
 MIME encoded messages can have from one to many parts with different content types.
 This topic discusses the how the POP3 adapter processes multi part MIME encoded messages.